-In June 2018 New Zealand and the EU launched their free trade agreement negotiations.
-Already, a list of EU GIs has been published for public consultation. /New Zealand has a well-designed and highly functioning IP system in place already that is more than capable of providing reasonable protection to legitimate GIs; the fact that they are instead being considered under the auspices of the FTA process raises the likelihood of a result driven by the politics of negotiation rather than the substance of the GIs at issue.
-We urge the Administration to work with New Zealand regarding the importance of safeguarding common names.
+Last year New Zealand and the EU continued to advance their free trade agreement negotiations.
+We note that New Zealand has a well-designed and highly functioning IP system in place already that is more than capable of providing reasonable protection to legitimate GIs; the fact that GIs are instead being considered under the auspices of the FTA process raises the likelihood of a result driven by the politics of negotiation rather than the substance of the GIs at issue.
+New Zealand has long been an ally on the topic of GIs; we urge the Administration to work closely with New Zealand regarding the importance of safeguarding common names.